Boehringer-Ingelheim/decider/README.md

 ## Installation

-The development version can be installed from this repository.
+The development version can be installed as follows:

 ```{r}
 # install.packages("remotes")